 The nix language is, by far, the most advanced solution available for auditable and reproducible builds of complex software.
 An incredible amount of software goes into an ownerboot image (almost none of which was written by me!); it's effectively a tiny Linux distribution, and as a bootloader it is at the pinnacle of security sensitivity.
 Nothing else besides nix gave me any confidence that I knew what was going into my bootloader.

 nixpkgs was chosen because it is policy-free software: it doesn't force any policy decisions on its dependees.

 nixpkgs also has amazing support for cross-compilation; once you've used it you'll never want to deal with cross compilers any other way, ever again.

-Everything in this repository is licensed under the GNU General Public License, version 2 or later (at your option).
+Everything in this repository is licensed under the GNU General Public License, version 2 or version 3 (at your option).